-- 1. Double-click the Detail View icon of the hasEdition property.
+- 1. Double-click the Detail View icon do f the hasEdition property.
 This brings up the Detail View of the property. - 2.
 Right-click the prod: hasEdition box, and, from the context menu that appears, select Add Domain (screenshot below).